'Cristiano Ronaldo was my hero' - Liverpool star Jota on growing up admiring Portugal icon | Goal.com

 'Cristiano Ronaldo was my hero' - Liverpool star Jota on growing up admiring Portugal icon

-Jota has been one of the signings of the season thus far, scoring nine goals in 15 appearances for Liverpool since his summer move from Wolves.
+Jota has been one of the signings of the season so far, scoring nine goals in 15 appearances for Liverpool since his summer move from Wolves.

 “When you reach a new club, having an open mind is key to be able to adapt as quickly as possible,” Jota told The Athletic.
 “With the season underway already, it was up to me to find a way to get into the team and not the opposite.
 That’s what I did with the help of Jurgen.